zCode0/hello-world/README.md

 # hello-world
-hi guys
+hi guys!!!!!!

-I'm new to coding but soon I'll be expert
+I'm new to coding but soon I'll be expert.
-I like to learn about coding
+I like to learn about coding.